sveltinio/sveltin/README.md

 # Sveltin

-Sveltin is a CLI (Command Line Interface) to get easily started with <strong>SvelteKit powered static websites.</strong>
+Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit powered static websites.</strong>

 ## :mega: Features